Career Profile: Insurance Sales Agent

 Why Is Insurance Sales a Job of Tomorrow?

 Insurance sales is a recession-proof job because insurance coverage will always be in demand.
 There are many incidents that cannot be predicted, and insurance coverage protects individuals and companies from monetary loss in case an accident occurs.
-Employment opportunities for insurance sales agents are expected to increase 13 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for insurance sales agents are expected to increase 13 percent, according to the Bureau of Labor Statistics.
 Insurance sales agents make an average salary of $43,870 annually.

 What Does an Insurance Sales Agent Do?